nurulazam-dev/create-react-app-with-vite/README.md

-# How to create a react.js app using vite:
+# How to create a frontend react.js app using vite:

 ## Step-1

-Open the main folder with terminal or git_bush. </b>
+Open the main root folder and create a "frontend or client" folder manually. open the folder using the terminal or git_bush. </b>
 Copy and paste the command
 ```bash
 yarn create vite